tarwn/lessthandot-hugo/blogs/content/posts/2013-03-22-loading-large-volumes-of-data.md

 A basic test from a box version of SQL Server to a SQL Database is pretty uneventful.
 In the past, these tests have proven effective with only a few catches.
 A few of those are

 1)      Network, network and network.
-Your line to the “cloud” is critical to stability and speed.
+Your line to the "cloud" is critical to stability and speed.

 2)      Disconnections can be painful so plan for them.
 Have a restart point.

 3)      Manipulate your connections and data flow so they are tuned for a push to a cloud environment.

 Before going too far, the testing so far has been limited to SSIS.
 BCP and Bulk Copy are two other options that should be investigated if you run into performance problems.
 However, SSIS being the flagship ETL for Microsoft Platforms, it is a given this is the tool you will look at initially.
-There is a need to state, “Use the right tool for the task”.
+There is a need to state, "Use the right tool for the task".

 The first thing you can do in order to perform a simple test of pushing data to a SQL Database is go out and get a [trial of Windows Azure][1].
 The trial is pretty small in terms of nodes and performance, but it serves as a great introduction to working with Azure.
 You can connect to SQL Azure with a number of methods.
 SSMS is typically going to be a common one if you are a DBA type or used to working out of SSMS.
-To connect to SQL Azure from SSMS, you can follow the instructions here, “[Connecting to SQL Azure from SQL Management Studio 2008][2]” or for a more visual look and addition notes on firewall changes, “[Connecting to SQL Azure with SQL Server Management Studio 2008 R2][3]”.
+To connect to SQL Azure from SSMS, you can follow the instructions here, "[Connecting to SQL Azure from SQL Management Studio 2008][2]" or for a more visual look and addition notes on firewall changes, "[Connecting to SQL Azure with SQL Server Management Studio 2008 R2][3]".
 With SSMS 2012, all of these steps are identical and nothing changes.

 Once you configure your SQL Database, a good test is to push some data from AdventureWorks.
 This task is almost identical to the task of pushing data from one SQL Server to another.
 Create a connection (ADO.NET or OLEDB) for a source from SQL Server and AdventureWorks and then create a destination using the same guidelines and options as how you would connect to SQL Azure from SSMS.